kauralasoo/flow_cytomtery_genetics/analysis/variance_components/estimate_variance_components.md

 line_medatada = readRDS("../../data/compiled_line_metadata.rds")
 ```

-Next, we can map the flow cytometry channels to the three specfic proteins that were measured in the experiment (CD14, CD16 and CD206)
+Next, we can map the flow cytometry channels to the three proteins that were measured in the experiment (CD14, CD16 and CD206)

 ```r
 #Map flow cytometry channels to specifc proteins